 3.3.
+Business Days

-Business Days Business Day means any day, which is not a Saturday or Sunday, on which commercial banks are open for general business in: - i. the place(s) specified for the purpose in the contract; or - ii. if no such place is specified, the capital cities in which the parties' head offices are located.
+Business Day means any day, which is not a Saturday or Sunday, on which commercial banks are open for general business in:

+- i. the place(s) specified for the purpose in the contract; or - ii. if no such place is specified, the capital cities in which the parties' head offices are located.

 3.4.
+Standard Transaction Size (market parcel)

-Customary Market Parcel The Customary Market Parcel (and therefore assumed for quoted prices, unless otherwise specified) are:
+Standard Market Parcels (and therefore assumed for quoted prices, unless otherwise specified) are 5,000 Units.

-Commodity Number of units

-ESC 5,000

-PRC 10,000

-VEEC 5,000

-LGC 5,000

-STC 5,000

-GREC 5,000

 3.5.
 Two Way Pricing

 This is where a counterparty quotes simultaneous bid and offer prices for a product.

-Counterparties are not obliged to quote two way prices and may choose only to quote either a bid or an offer.
+Counterparties are not obliged to quote two-way prices and may choose only to quote either a bid or an offer.

 3.6.
 Quotation and Dealing

-Commodity prices are quoted as a price per Unit.
+ACCU prices are quoted as a price per Unit.

-The party taking delivery is liable for any fees payable under the relevant Act in order to transfer the Commodities.
+The party taking delivery is liable for any fees payable under the relevant Act in order to transfer the ACCU.

 The quoted price per Unit is increased to incorporate any GST payable on the sale and transfer of the Units.

 When quoting and dealing in the market, dealers should assume that the latest version of the Environmental Products Addendum is applicable to the transaction unless otherwise agreed or specified by the counterparties.

 3.7.
 Basis

-Not applicable.

 3.8.
+Maturity Conventions

-Maturity Conventions The payment date is the same as the delivery date unless the parties agree a different arrangement at the time of dealing.
+The payment date is the same as the delivery date unless the parties agree a different arrangement at the time of dealing.
 Note that if any of the delivery dates listed below falls on a non-business day, then it is assumed that the next business day applies.
-Parties should consider specifying forward deals to mature two weeks before acquittal date for the particular scheme.
-If the seller elects to cash settle, this still gives a buyer who is a liable party, adequate time to source replacement certificates to acquit.